prezi/datateam/metrics-team/backlog.md

 - braintree chargeback and refunds duplicates
 - should_pay_day for monthly: first payment + full months (there's no trial)
+- extended_access log - refcode_cookie_request and refcode_cookie_response are corrupted for 2015-06-03 to 2015-08-15

 ## check SnT
 https://datadoc.prezi.com/alert/24517